Be the first to know

 Survey question: How long does it take your engineering team to take something from an idea to ready for implementation?

-For developers, work culture is the most important factor when choosing an employer, followed by professional growth opportunities and staying up to date with the latest technology.
-Overwhelmingly, survey respondents said that companies like Google, Amazon, Microsoft, Apple, and Facebook, were their "dream employers" — companies which have publicly promoted, and which work very hard to uphold their unique brand, company culture, and innovation (see Graph 4*).
+For developers, strong aspects of culture is the most important factor when choosing an employer, followed by professional growth opportunities and staying up to date with the latest technology.
+Overwhelmingly, survey respondents said that companies like Google, Amazon, Microsoft, Apple, and Facebook, were their “dream employers” — companies which have publicly promoted, and which work very hard to uphold their unique brand, company culture, and innovation (see Graph 4*).

 Lead recruiter for Microsoft‘s Data Centers, Domina McQuade, shared how it wasn’t until the appointment of Satya Nadella to Chief Executive Office in 2014, that Microsoft saw a change “from a culture of know-it-alls to a culture of learn-it-alls.”
 Microsoft has worked hard towards becoming a people company instead of a product company.
 Domina said that “the ‘new Microsoft’ is collaborative and very much rooted in a growth mindset.”

 *Graph 4: Most common “dream employers” mentioned by developers

 Survey question: If you could choose your dream employer, who would it be?

 Read the full Survey Report